bloodmagesoftware/vessl/PLUGIN_API.md

 ## Conclusion

 Plugins in Vessl are powerful, first-class citizens that can create rich UI, handle events, and extend the IDE's functionality.
-By following the plugin API and best practices, you can build anything from simple utilities to complex editors and integrations.
+By following the plugin API and best practices—particularly importing only the `api` package—you can build anything from simple utilities to complex editors and integrations while maintaining clean architecture and forward compatibility.